redempkaan/parking_lot_kt/README.md

 A parking fee is charged according to this duration.

 # Usage
-- The program prompts the user to input vehicle information(plate, import time).
+- The program prompts the user to input vehicle plate.
 - The system checks the current parking lot status.
 - For exiting vehicles, fees are displayed.